 Enamel paint is one of the products you can buy for painting over the lacquer finish.
 You may not know, but it consists durable formula that can resist potential damage from water exposure.

 Since it’s easy to apply, newbies won’t have difficulties handling this material.
-Once applied, it’ll yield a glossy finish.
-We recommend buying spray-type or acrylic enamel paint.
+Once set, it gives off a glossy finish.
+Personally, I’d suggest opting for the spray-type or acrylic enamel paint.

 Mineral Paint